NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 Enum class for representing the possible flipper directions.

 ### Rectangle
-Class for modelling the rectangle gizmo.
+Class for modeling the rectangle gizmo.
 Subclass of the PhysicsBody.

 ### Triangle
-Class for modelling the triangle gizmo.
+Class for modeling the triangle gizmo.
 Subclass of the PhysicsBody.

 ### Wall